peterljq/OpenMMD/Readme.md

 **Follow the instruction to begin your first animation**:
 Most of the detailed instructions are contained in the xxx.bat files of each steps below.
 Please kindly refer to that.
 - Record a piece of video contains human motions.
 Satisfy all the prerequisite libraries stated below.
-- After downloading, firstly **activate tensorflow** environment in the terminal.
+- After downloading, firstly **activate tensorflow** environment in the terminal of anaconda.
 - Run OpenposeVideo.bat and follow the pop-out instructions.
 - Then proceed to the 3d-pose-baseline-vmd folder and run OpenposeTo3D.bat.
 Follow the pop-out instructions.
 - After that, proceed to the FCRN-DepthPrediction-vmd folder and run VideoToDepth.dat.